dmyrs/.github/profile/README.md

 ## Contributions

-All current projects are closed source, and we are not taking contributions at this time.
+All current projects are closed source; we are not taking contributions at this time.

 Interested in working with us?